Marcus Berg: UEFA Euro 2020 and UEFA Nations League

 On 15 October 2019, Berg scored his 20th senior international goal for Sweden in a 1–1 draw in a UEFA Euro 2020 qualifying game against Spain.
 On 8 September 2020 in a 2020–21 UEFA Nations League game against Portugal, Berg served as Sweden's team captain for the first time.

 In May 2021, he was named in Sweden's squad for UEFA Euro 2020.
-Following Sweden's opening game in Euro 2020 against Spain in Seville, Berg became the target of severe online abuse and hatred after missing a chance to score.
+Following Sweden's opening game in Euro 2020 against Spain in Seville, Berg became subject to severe online abuse and hatred after missing a chance to score.
 The Swedish FA responded by reporting the abuse to the police.

 On 9 July 2021, Berg announced his retirement from international football.
-He won a total of 90 caps for Sweden, scoring 24 goals.
+He won a total of 90 caps and scored 24 goals for Sweden across 13 total years.

 Style of play

-Berg is renowned for his heading ability, first touches, and being able to shoot and pass with both his right and left foot.
-He is also known for his tactical dribbles and scoring from unusual angles.
+Berg was renowned for his heading ability, first touches, and being able to shoot and pass with both his right and left foot.
+He was also known for his tactical dribbles and scoring from unusual angles.
 Berg scored 15 goals in his first season in the Eredivisie, having only played 25 matches due to having a back-strain injury.
 In his second season for Groningen, he scored 13 goals in the first 15 matches and was by then the second highest goalscorer in the league.
 He also showed his scoring ability in the 2009 UEFA European Under-21 Championship, which he scored a record-breaking seven goals in four matches.
-His excellent performance earned him the player of the tournament award.
+His exceptional performance earned him the player of the tournament award.